-Sporting Hand & Wrist Webinar Series: Part 2 – Traumatic Injuries in Sports
+Sporting Hand & Wrist Webinar 2 – Traumatic Injuries in Sports

 Is the Hand and Wrist a region which you as a clinician feel comfortable assessing and treating?
 What should you know when differentiating, especially with considerations towards certain pathologies?
 The Hand and Wrist account for up to 25% of all injuries in sports.
 Injuries can be divided into traumatic and non-traumatic injuries, which assists in the first step of differential diagnosis.
 The second step is to consider the anatomical locations; ulnar, central, and radial with volar and dorsal to further assist in the differential of potential pathology.
 This webinar will provide a wide array of pertinent information, including relevant anatomy.
 We will cover objective measures, injury management (from self-management to add-on considerations), and how best to approach return to train post-injury.
 So, looking for a bit of CPD focused on the Hand & Wrist.
 This webinar will cover all this and more!